The Crested Ibis, Sado Island and the Sake

 Sado rice is ranked year after year one of the best in Niigata and Japan.

 The town of Sado has created a Toki to Kurasu, “Living with Toki” certification seal awarded to rice grown under the conservation program.
 Part of the profits is donated to the Ibis Conservation Fund in the city of Sado.

 The Obata brewery, maker of Manotsuru sake, is working with the farmers of Sado on a more ecological development of agricultural land.

 The rice fields are fattened by running irrigation water through the Sado oyster shells.

 From this collaboration was born the delicious Manotsuru Junmai Ginjo Toki to Kurasu.
-In addition to being ecologically virtuous, this lively and refreshing sake, made with particularly sweet water and premium Koshitanrei rice, offers light aromas of fennel and mint as well as flavors of anise, almond and tangerines.
+In addition to being ecologically virtuous, this lively, mineral and refreshing sake, made with top quality Koshitanrei rice, offers light aromas of fennel and mint as well as flavors of anise, almond and tangerines.